Language Flagship Proficiency Project

 Winke, P. M., Gass, S. M., Soneson, D., Rubio, F., and Hacking, J. F. (2020).
 Foreign language proficiency test data from three American universities, [United States], 2014-2017.
 Inter-university Consortium for Political and Social Research [distributor], 2020-03-10. https://doi.org/10.3886/ICPSR37499.v1

-The University of Utah's Second Language Teaching and Research Center (L2TReC) in partnership with Salt Lake Community College ( SLCC) has received the Flagship Language Proficiency Assessment Grant to strengthen and broaden current language proficiency assessment practices across the two campuses.
-To do this we will be testing students in Chinese, Korean, Portuguese and Russian on reading, listening and speaking skills.
+The University of Utah's Second Language Teaching and Research Center (L2TReC) in partnership with Salt Lake Community College ( SLCC) received the Flagship Language Proficiency Assessment Grant to strengthen and broaden language proficiency assessment practices across the two campuses.
+To do this we tested students in Chinese, Korean, Portuguese and Russian on reading, listening and speaking skills.

 These tests can cost hundreds of dollars if you had to pay for them yourself.
-This grant allows you to take the tests at no cost to you.
-After your test has been rated you will receive a nationally recognized certificate attesting to your proficiency level.
-These certificates are extremely valuable if you want to prove your level of proficiency in your second language to a potential employer, to apply for graduate school, etc. This is a great opportunity for you to find out your level of ability in the target language and for us to determine how to make language instruction more effective.
-Please email email@example.com if you have any other questions about this project.
+This grant allowed students to take the tests at no cost.
+After the test was rated, students received a nationally recognized certificate attesting to proficiency level.
+These certificates are extremely valuable to prove level of proficiency in a second language to a potential employer, to apply for graduate school, etc. This was a great opportunity for students to find out their level of ability in the target language and for us to determine how to make language instruction more effective.